ciklum-digital/internship-2.0/docs/pages/homework.md

  - Please use async/await for handling API responses
  - Store users in API (create separate *entity* called 'users' and retrieve them via GET method)

+## Homework 3
+At this moment, you have an application that can interact with the backend.
+You need to improve code and use patterns such as Singleton, Factory Method, and optional Decorator.

+### Requirements
+- Use class for interaction with the backend
+- Should create only one instance  of this class
+- Events creation should be implementing using Abstract Method

+### Optional requirements:
+- Should be all possible error in API processed via a decorator approach